 Best Keyboard Cases for the 2020 12.9-inch iPad Pro iMore 2021

-There's a lot of debate over whether the iPad can truly be a computer replacement, but the bottom line is that it depends on what you need to use your computer to do.
+There's a lot of debate over whether the iPad Pro can truly be a computer replacement, but the bottom line is that it depends on what you need to use your computer to do.
 For many of us, the iPad can do everything we need and more, especially when you have the screen real estate of the 12.9-inch iPad Pro.
-If you're going to be doing computer "stuff" on your iPad, one thing you'll definitely need is a good keyboard, such as Apple's own Magic Keyboard.
+If you're going to be doing computer "stuff," one of the best iPad Pro accessories you'll need is a good keyboard, such as Apple's own Magic Keyboard.
 A keyboard case is particularly convenient, so here are some of your best options.

 - Best Overall: Apple Magic Keyboard for iPad Pro

-- Best Without Trackpad: Apple Smart Keyboard Folio for iPad Pro
+- Best Without Trackpad: Apple Smart Keyboard Folio for 12.9-inch iPad Pro

 - Best Trackpad Alternative: Brydge Pro+ Wireless Keyboard w/Trackpad for iPad Pro

 - Best Protection: Logitech Slim Folio Pro

 - Best Value: CHESONA Keyboard Case for iPad Pro

 - Best Colorful Bargain: Luibor Keyboard Case for iPad Pro